priyanshu-samal/microBazaar/README.md

 ### 📦 Order Service

 -   **Port:** `3003`
 -   **Description:** This service is responsible for managing orders.
 It orchestrates the order creation process by communicating with the Cart and Product services to build a new order.
+It also communicates with an Inventory service to reserve stock.
 -   **Key Technologies:** `Node.js`, `Express`, `MongoDB`, `axios`.

 #### API Endpoints